pokt-network/docs/content/learn/economics/nodes.md

 ### Burning for Bad Fraud Proofs (Replay Attack)

-If a Service Node submits a fraudulent Relay batch by attempting a replay attack, the validator's stake will be slashed by [ReplayAttackBurn](https://docs.pokt.network/learn/protocol-parameters/#replayattackburnmultiplier) multipler
+If a Service Node submits a fraudulent Relay batch by attempting a replay attack, the validator's stake will be slashed by the factor specified in the [ReplayAttackBurnMultiplier](/learn/protocol-parameters/#replayattackburnmultiplier) parameter.

 ### Economic Incentives